w3f/polkadot-wiki/docs/learn/learn-async-backing.md

   validators to begin the backing process.
 And the unincluded segment keeps record of all candidates in the backing process right up until they are included (in the unincluded segments there parablocks that are seconded, backable, and backed).
-- A relay parent (not necessarily the latest block) and the last parablock in the unincluded segment are used as execution context to generate a new parablock and, because the unincluded segment can carry multiple parablocks, parachains can take more time to fill new blocks.
+- A relay parent (not necessarily the latest block) and the parablock ancestors in the unincluded segment are used as execution context to generate a new parablock and, because the unincluded segment can carry multiple parablocks, parachains can take more time to fill new blocks.
 - The conveyor belt can carry multiple parablocks ([pipelining](#pipelining)), and a parablock can be in a different stage from another one being built if it abides by the parameters set forth by the asynchronous backing configuration.